Blue Demon (film): Plot

-Nathan awakens in a hospital where Marla reveals that she accidentally overloaded the chips, presumably killing all of the sharks.
-However, Nathan recalls only seeing four sharks at the beach.
+Nathan awakens in a hospital where Marla reveals that she accidentally overloaded the chips, presumably killing all of the sharks, but Nathan recalls only seeing four sharks at the beach.
 Van Allen arrives, and tells them about the fisherman killing one of the sharks.
 They soon realize that their computer technician Avery Dashlow is controlling the alpha shark, "Red Dog".
 They go back to the lab to confront him, although Remora arrives, and reveals that he was the one who created the shadow program; Avery is his accomplice.
 He's doing it in order to increase the U.S.'s security by making them more aware of terrorist matters, using Red Dog as an asset to place bombs in various areas.
 Marla then subdues Remora while Avery attempts to escape.

 Nathan and Marla chase Avery outside to discover a secret lab inside a truck.
 They discover that Red Dog is carrying a Russian plutonium bomb, set to detonate near the Golden Gate Bridge.
 Avery then injures Nathan, locks Marla in the truck, and attempts to drive away.
 Nathan engages in a chase with them, and Marla manages to regain control of Red Dog.
 In the ensuing chaos Avery crashes and is killed while Marla survives.
 Red Dog then begins to head back to the lab as a result of a default setting.
 Van Allen locks Remora in a room that the shark is approaching.
 The bomb then detonates, killing both Remora, and Red Dog.

 Sometime later, Nathan and Marla are preparing to go to court with Van Allen to discuss their involvement in the project.
 Marla reveals that she didn't file the divorce papers, and the two kiss before heading inside.